openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/mushroomBody
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Mushroom body' is a material entity and anatomical entity.
-It is part of the brain.
+   :definition: Is a material entity and anatomical entity.
+Is part of the brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001058) ('is_a' and 'relationship')]
    :description: Prominent lobed neuropils found in annelids and all arthropods except crustaceans.
-They are thought to be involved in olfactory associative learning and memory[MESH] Mushroom body neuropils are divided into calyces, pedunculus, and its subsequent lobes.
-In Drosophila these are the alpha, beta, and gamma lobes.
+They are thought to be involved in olfactory associative learning and memory Mushroom body neuropils are divided into calyces, pedunculus, and its subsequent lobes.
+In Drosophila these are the alpha, beta, and gamma lobes. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001058)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0724282
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001058#mushroom-body
    :name: mushroom body